When the Circus Came Home for Winter

 It was behind a barn in Penn Yan.

 When I was young, my own father worked as a local mechanic, repairing the trucks for the Cole Circus during their winter stay.
 Every now and then he would bundle me into my coat and simply say he had a surprise.
-We never needed more explanation — I knew we were going somewhere special.
+I never needed more explanation — I knew we were going somewhere special.

 We’d arrive at those barns, cold air hanging in clouds around us, and there they were… enormous and gentle all at once.
 I can still remember the sound of hay rustling beneath their feet, the warmth of their breath in the winter air, and the feeling that somehow our ordinary little town had turned into something out of a storybook.